National Service Act 1948

-The National Service Act 1948 was an Act of Parliament which extended the British conscription of the Second World War long after the war-time need for it had expired, in the form of "National Service".
+The National Service Act 1948 (11 & 12 Geo.
+6. c.
+64) was an Act of Parliament which extended the British conscription of the Second World War long after the war-time need for it had expired, in the form of "National Service".
 After a bill with the same purpose had been approved in 1947, expected to be implemented 1 January 1949, the Cold War and the Malayan Emergency caused a revised and extended version of the new legislation to be approved in December 1948, only days before the new arrangements came into force.

-The act had much in common with the National Service Act of September 1939, which it superseded, but its aim was to continue National Service even at times when the country was not at war.
-The National Service Act of September 1939 had not addressed this issue.
+The act had much in common with the National Service (Armed Forces) Act 1939, which it superseded, but its aim was to continue National Service even at times when the country was not at war.
+The National Service (Armed Forces) Act 1939 had not addressed this issue.

 The National Service Act 1948 applied to all healthy young men (women did not have to do National Service) who were not registered as conscientious objectors.
 It did not affect the exemption from service of registered conscientious objectors, nor the procedure for registration.

 Background

-In 1948, the British post-war government realised the need for an armed forces larger than that which voluntary recruitment could provide.
+In 1948, the UK Government realised the need for an armed forces larger than that which voluntary recruitment could provide.
 Discussions were soon started in parliament on a new National Service Act with a first such act being approved in July 1947.
 This first version was to come into force on 1 January 1949 and established the period of National Service to 12 months.
 However, financial crises, the advent of the Cold War and the Malayan Emergency caused the act to be amended before coming into force.
 The amendment was approved in December 1948, with the date in which it would come into force still being 1 January 1949.